-The only problem, the real problem now, is that Emmolene wants to come out into the open.
+The only problem, the real problem now, is that Emmolene still wants to come all the way out into the open.
 It’s wonderful that me and Wilma and the grannies know all about her and she can relax, but it turns out that all that did was whet her appetite.
 She’s a social woman.
 She likes to be out and about.

 Jack Butler is the son of a Southern Baptist preacher and was himself an ordained minister but has not worked in that capacity since he was a very young man.

-He is a poet, novelist and essayist.
-His novel Living in Little Rock with Miss Little Rock was nominated for a Pulitzer Prize.
+He is a poet, novelist, and essayist.
+His novel, Living in Little Rock with Miss Little Rock, was nominated for a Pulitzer Prize.
 His poems have been published in The New Yorker, Atlantic, and New York Times Book Review.
-Other novels include Jujitsu For Christ and Nightshade (a vampire-on-Mars tale).
+Other novels include Jujitsu For Christ, and Nightshade, (a vampire-on-Mars tale.
 Hawk Gumbo and Other Stories is his first story collection.
-His poetry books are The Kid Who Wanted to be a Spacemanand West of Hollywood, and he’s published a cookbook called Jack’s Skillet.
-He now lives in Eureka, California.
+His poetry books are The Kid Who Wanted to be a Spaceman and West of Hollywood.
+He also published a cookbook called Jack’s Skillet.
+Jack now lives in Eureka, California.